Who is Martin Luther King Jr. to us, 50 years later?

 Martin Luther King Jr. fought many battles but his work to ensure access to the ballot box occupies a special place.
 On March 25, 1965, he led thousands of nonviolent demonstrators on a 54-mile march from Selma to the steps of the Alabama Capitol in Montgomery on a campaign for voting rights.
 A turning point in these efforts was Bloody Sunday, a day when state troopers unleashed dogs, billy clubs and tear gas on peaceful demonstrators in a gut-wrenching display of violence that was telecast on black-and-white TV screens across the globe.

 Shortly after Bloody Sunday, Congress passed the Voting Rights Act, which led to progress in many places.
 But a 2013 Supreme Court ruling gutted a core provision of that law, fueling voter suppression efforts across the country.
-Today, efforts to restrict access to the ballot box are simply unrelenting and carried out, as the 4th US Circuit Court of Appeals aptly described, with "almost surgical precision" to impede the rights of minority voters.
+Today, efforts to restrict access to the ballot box are simply unrelenting and carried out, as the 4th US Circuit Court of Appeals aptly described, with "almost surgical precision

-My organization, the Lawyers' Committee for Civil Rights Under Law, remains engaged in a four-year battle with Texas over its restrictive and discriminatory voter ID law, one of the worst in the nation.
-We are fighting Alabama, a state that continues to elect judges at large to the state's three highest courts, denying African-Americans a fair opportunity to elect judges of their choice through single member districts.
-And just last week, Georgia lawmakers brazenly attempted to cut early voting opportunities in Atlanta and on Sundays -- a clear attempt to impair access for African-Americans in the city and for those who traditionally vote after church on Sundays.
-In states such as Florida, Tennessee and Kentucky, vast numbers of African-Americans remain disenfranchised by laws that strip away the right to vote from people with felony convictions.
+, one of the worst in the nation.
+We are fighting Alabama, a state that continues to elect judges at large to the state's three highest courts, denying African-Americans a fair opportunity

+to elect judges of their choice through single member districts.
+And just last week, Georgia lawmakers brazenly attempted to cut early voting

+opportunities in Atlanta and on Sundays -- a clear attempt to impair access for African-Americans in the city and for those who traditionally vote after church on Sundays.
+In states such as Florida, Tennessee and Kentucky, vast numbers of African-Americans remain disenfranchised

+by laws that strip away the right to vote from people with felony convictions.

-In his speech, "Give Us the Ballot," King talked about the transformative power of the vote.
+," King talked about the transformative power of the vote.
 He saw the movement for voting rights as a way to bring lawmakers of goodwill to the table, as a way to confront white supremacy and a way to ensure the election of judges who could be fair and impartial.
-As of February, there are 63 restrictive bills that have been introduced or carried over in 24 states that all seek to make it harder for people to vote.
+As of February, there are 63 restrictive bills

+that have been introduced or carried over in 24 states that all seek to make it harder for people to vote.

 If he were alive today, King would be incensed by the old and familiar tactics used to suppress minority voting rights.
-He would have been deeply offended by this administration's launch of the President's Election Integrity Commission -- an unprecedented attempt, despite its eventual failure, to lay the groundwork for promoting voter suppression policies across the country.
-He would also have expressed dissatisfaction with a Justice Department that is shifting course on voting rights.
+He would have been deeply offended by this administration's launch of the President's Election Integrity Commission -- an unprecedented attempt, despite its eventual failure

+, to lay the groundwork for promoting voter suppression policies across the country.
+He would also have expressed dissatisfaction with a Justice Department that is shifting course on voting rights

+.
 Today, civil rights lawyers and activists are engaged in a spirited struggle to safeguard access to the ballot box against ongoing threats.
 As new movements develop across our country to address gun violence, police brutality and women's rights, the centrality of the right to vote remains undeniable.
 Just as King realized, one of the most important tools in the arsenal of social justice movements continues to be the collective power of the vote.

-Kristen Clarke is president and executive director of the Lawyers' Committee for Civil Rights Under Law, a national organization founded in 1963 that works to address voting rights, education, fair housing and is working to end mass incarceration.
+Kristen Clarke is president and executive director of the Lawyers' Committee for Civil Rights Under Law

+, a national organization founded in 1963 that works to address voting rights, education, fair housing and is working to end mass incarceration.

 Cornell Brooks: Our lives, black lives and the life of King